 Toward that end, ResEd supports theme houses on campus.
 Each house is responsible for crafting & managing an integrated residential learning experience for its residents.
 Theme houses enjoy a long history on campus, many coming into fruition concurrently with ResEd itself.

 Activities in theme houses, whether academic or social, are related to that house's theme.
 Themes vary widely.
 Some are related to a cultural interest or affinity.
 Others are related to academic and career interests.
 Themed houses on campus are differentiated by the degree of sponsorship they garner from third parties & the affiliation of those third parties with the university at large.

-There are five types of theme houses:
+There are four types of theme houses: